rohithpr/timeout-async/README.md

 # timeout-async
-Provides the option to call a callback function with default arguments if an async function takes too long.
+Javascript library that provides the option to call a callback function with default arguments if an async function takes too long.

 ### Import the library